aaaelite21/poker/README.md

 npm run dev
 ```

-The dev command binds to `0.0.0.0` so the site is reachable from other devices on your network.
+The dev command uses `cross-env` to bind to `0.0.0.0` so the site is reachable from other devices on your network, even on Windows.

 Open `http://<raspberry-pi>:3000` in your browser to create or join games.